hobbymusician/vmix-tally-pi/README.md

     ```
     ./tally.py "Camera 1" 192.168.1.1
     ```
-    If you would use port 12345 isntead of 8088, you would type
+    If you would use port 12345 instead of 8088, you would type
     ```
     ./tally.py "Camera 1" 192.168.1.1 12345
     ```